yym68686/ChatGPT-Telegram-Bot/README.md

 ## ✨ Features

 - **Multiple AI Models**: Integrates a variety of AI models including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALLE 3, and Claude2.1 API.
+- **NO OpenAI Key Required**: You don't require costly key to run this BOT.

 - **Powerful Online Search**: Supports online search with DuckDuckGo and Google, providing users with a robust information retrieval tool.
 - **User-friendly Interface**: Allows flexible model switching within the chat window and supports streaming output for a typewriter-like effect.

 - **Efficient Message Processing**: Asynchronously processes messages, answers questions in a multi-threaded manner, supports isolated dialogues, and provides unique dialogues for different users.
 - **Document Interaction**: Supports Q&A for PDF and TXT documents.
 Users can upload files directly in the chat box for use.

 - **Accurate Markdown Rendering**: Supports precise Markdown rendering of messages, utilizing another [project](https://github.com/yym68686/md2tgmd) of mine.
 - **Convenient Deployment**: Supports one-click Zeabur, Replit deployment with true zero cost and idiot-proof deployment process.
 It also supports kuma anti-sleep, as well as Docker and fly.io deployment.